 Even Spacing will spaced ticks evenly.
-For example, if major ticks are at 1 and 100, and there are 9 minor ticks, then minor ticks will be placed at 10^.2,10^.4,10^.6,10^.8,10^1,10^1.2,10^1.4,10^1.6,10^1.8
+For example, if major ticks are at 1 and 100, and there are 9 minor ticks, then minor ticks will be placed at 10^.2,10^.4,10^.6,10^.8,10^.1,10^1.2,10^1.4,10^1.6,10^1.8

 The Grid tab has a setting for the Panel Frame Thickness (which includes the tick thickness), and two frames to implement Major and Minor Grids (color, thickness, and style).
-Figure 6.6.9c shows the Grid Tab.
+Figure 3.6.8c shows the Grid Tab.

-The Annotation tab allows control over annotation settings for the major ticks.
-This tab can also draw a single line at axis zero (checkbox).
-(Note that the line appears at axis 1 for logarithmic scaling.)
-The annotation format dropdown has a variety of format options and the GUI provides time formats when the axis is time.
+The Annotation tab (figure 3.6.8d) allows control over annotation settings for the major ticks.
+This tab can also draw a single line at axis zero, or at 1 for logarithmic scaling (checkbox).
 The user can also choose to annotate the first and/or the last tick ('Annotate first'/'Annotate last').
 (Note that the first/last tick often coincides with the edges of the plot box.)
-Annotation options for numerical data include auto formatting, decimal notation, and scientific.
-The default is autoformat.
-Check 'Show Date' to show the date (in the lower left corner of the panel region) and control its format.
-Check 'Annotate Along Axis' to control the placement (top or bottom x-axis), frequency, orientation, font, font size, and color of the x-axis annotations.
-Figure 6.6.9.d shows the X Axis options annotation tab.
+Check 'Annotate Along Axis' to control the placement (top or bottom x-axis), frequency, orientation, font, font size, and color of the annotations.
+Other annotation options include where to place the annotations, orientation, font type, size and color.

-Figure 6.6.9d
+Figure 3.6.8d